The fun facts about numbers that you didn’t realise you’ve always wanted to know…

 13 – THIRTEEN

 So why is the number 13 unlucky then?
-It makes sense to fear the number 4 if it sounds like ‘death’, but thirteen sounds more like ‘curtain’ if you say it over and over again (or at least it does to me) and I think it’s fair to say curtains are possibly one of the least scary things on the planet.
+It perhaps makes sense to fear the number 4 if it sounds like ‘death’, but thirteen sounds more like ‘curtain’ if you say it over and over again (or at least it does to me) and I think it’s fair to say curtains are possibly one of the least scary things on the planet.
 Unless of course there’s a masked murdered hiding behind them…

-There is of course no scientific evidence behind the fear of 13, but there are a few sort-of-possibly-maybe believable explanations.
+There is no scientific evidence behind the fear of the number 13, but there are a few sort-of-possibly-maybe believable explanations.
 Some of my favourites include: there were 13 people at the Last Supper, traditionally there were 13 steps to the gallows and 13 is roughly the age children start to misbehave as they hit puberty.
 It’d be easier to believe it if just sounded like something a little scarier than ‘curtain’…

 14 – FOURTEEN